-The patient data collected via the wearable devices allows healthcare practitioners to make a data-driven approach.
-Doctors can take data-backed decisions and formulate a health plan that is customized for the patients at an individual level.
+The patient data collected via wearable devices allows healthcare practitioners to make a data-driven approach.
+Doctors can make data-backed decisions and formulate a customized health plan for the patients at an individual level.

-While healthcare devices let the patients get access to their own healthcare data, in order for it to result in enhanced patient engagement, intervention by healthcare professionals becomes a necessity.
-Patient data needs to be interpreted and explained by the care providers and this is where telemedicine factors in.
+While healthcare devices let the patients get access to their own healthcare data, for it to result in enhanced patient engagement, intervention by healthcare professionals becomes a necessity.
+Patient data needs to be interpreted and explained by the care providers, and this is where telemedicine factors in.

 2. Early diagnosis and timely intervention

 Artificial intelligence and machine learning algorithms can be employed to identify patients at elevated risk of developing diseases.
 Radiological and histological analysis via AI has already shown promising results.
 Leveraging the AI-powered wearable devices to screen the patients and create a risk profile can result in timely interventions via telemedicine and improve the overall outcomes.

 Identification of “at-risk” patients also allows the setting up of special touchpoints and timely interventions, thus reducing the burden on the hospitals, lessening the hospital admission and readmission rates, and reducing the overall healthcare delivery costs.